SoundSliced/indexscroll_listview_builder/README.md

 ### Q: Does this work with dynamic lists that change size?
 **A:** Yes, the registration system automatically handles items being added or removed.
 The controller maintains a registry that updates as widgets are built/disposed.

+### Q: How do I mix declarative (indexToScrollTo) and imperative (controller.scrollToIndex) scrolling?
+**A:** Use the `forceAutoScroll: true` parameter.
+This forces the list to re-scroll to `indexToScrollTo` on every rebuild, even if the value hasn't changed.
+This is useful when you programmatically scroll away using the controller but want rebuilds to restore the original scroll position.

 ````